pcbouman-eur/JavaCplexExample/README.md

 For this example to work, you need to have a working version of the CPLEX Java Library `cplex.jar` and the native library.
 The native libary is called `cplexYYYY.dll` on Windows, `libcplexYYYY.jnilib` on MacOS and `libcplexYYYY.so` on Linux, where `YYYY` is replaced by the version of your CPLEX library (e.g. 1263).

-Students who do not have these files can obtain the full [IBM ILOG CPLEX Optimization Studio](https://developer.ibm.com/docloud/blog/2019/07/04/cplex-optimization-studio-for-students-and-academics/) from IBM for free using a student account.
+Students who do not have these files can obtain the full [IBM ILOG CPLEX Optimization Studio](https://www.ibm.com/academic/topic/data-science) from IBM for free using a student account (*on that webpage you can access it under 'Software'*).

 After installing the IBM ILOG CPLEX Optimization Studio, you can find the .jar file in `cplex/lib` relative to the installation folder of the software.
 The native library can be found in `cplex/bin/x64_win64` on Windows installations, and similar locations on MacOS or Linux.